The Witcher 3: Wild Hunt – Blood and Wine: Release

 On 7 April 2015, CD Projekt announced two expansion packs for The Witcher 3: Wild Hunt—the first expansion being Hearts of Stone and the second being Blood and Wine.
 Blood and Wine was released on 31 May 2016.
 It was later released alongside Hearts of Stone in a complete edition for the Nintendo Switch on 15 October 2019.
+A third expansion, Songs of the Past, is scheduled to release in 2027.

 Reception

-Blood and Wine received "universal acclaim" from critics, according to review aggregator website, Metacritic.
+Blood and Wine received "universal acclaim" from critics, according to review aggregator website Metacritic.
 Many reviewers praised the way CD Projekt Red ended the storyline of the character Geralt of Rivia and the size of the expansion, with some saying it could be a new project.
 In a PC Gamer review by Tom Senior, he praised the developers for making such an in-depth expansion, and if they kept getting released, he'd still be playing The Witcher in 2020.
 Senior commended the farewell to the series.
-The Escapist writer Steven Bogos states it is overall a good expansion but it's not the adventurous "save the world" storyline like the previous Witcher titles.
-He added that the farewell to Geralt of Rivia will leave a smile on your face.
-Richard Cobbett for Rock, Paper, Shotgun claimed the game wasn't CD Projekt Red's best work.
-He said it had a good story but not as good as Hearts of Stones.
-On the contrary to Cobbett's review, Chris Carter for Destructoid believed Blood and Wine was better than Hearts of Stone due to the latter feeling like a "polished, elongated quest".
+The Escapist writer Steven Bogos stated it was a good expansion overall, but was not the adventurous "save the world" storyline like previous Witcher titles.

+Richard Cobbett for Rock, Paper, Shotgun wrote that the game was not CD Projekt Red's best work, saying it had a good story but not as good as Hearts of Stones.
+In contrast, Chris Carter for Destructoid believed Blood and Wine was better than Hearts of Stone due to the latter feeling like a "polished, elongated quest".
 He said Blood and Wine was expansive enough that it could be considered a new project.
-"Blood and Wine is sometimes as thematically dark as its predecessors", Kevin VanOrd said in a GameSpot review, although when compared to other aspects of The Witcher 3, it is less grim.
+"Blood and Wine is sometimes as thematically dark as its predecessors", Kevin VanOrd said in a GameSpot review, although when compared to other aspects of The Witcher 3, it was less grim.
 Leif Johnson for IGN had initial doubts due to the slow start but started to "love it" within the first few hours of gameplay.
-Shacknews writer Josh Hawkins noted they experienced a few problems and bugs in the expansion but there wasn't much he didn't like.
-He added onto this by saying it was, overall, a good addition to the series.
-Similar to Hawkins, Mike Williams for USgamer said it was a good expansion overall and the farewell to Geralt of Rivia was a success.
+Shacknews writer Josh Hawkins noted he experienced a few problems and bugs in the expansion, but believed it to be a good addition to the series.